Keipara/Keipara/README.md

 - 🔭 I’m currently working on completing a coding bootcamp- App Academy!
 - 🌱 I’m currently learning event listeners
-- 👯 looking to collaborate on web development
+- 👯 looking to collaborate on postgres
 <!--
 **Keipara/Keipara** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.